 The FDPIR Food Package Review Work Group was formed in 2002 at the request of the National Association of Food Distribution Programs on Indian Reservations (NAFDPIR).
-The Work Group members are comprised of NAFDPIR officials, representatives from the Indian Tribal Organizations (ITOs) and State agencies that administer FDPIR, Federal and Tribal health professionals, commodity procurement specialists from USDA, and FNS Regional and National Office staff that work with FDPIR.
+The work group members are comprised of NAFDPIR officials, representatives from the tribal organizations and state agencies that administer FDPIR, federal and tribal health professionals, commodity procurement specialists from USDA, and FNS regional and national office staff that work with FDPIR.

-- Adding new products,
+- Adding new products

-- Increasing the choices in a particular food category,
+- Increasing the choices in a particular food category

-- Improving product packaging,
+- Improving product packaging

-- Changing the pack size of products,
+- Changing the pack size of products

-- Eliminating a commodity,
+- Eliminating a commodity

-- Improving the quality and nutrient profile of a commodity.
+- Improving the quality and nutrient profile of a commodity

 Changes to the food package must be consistent with the Dietary Guidelines for Americans and practical to obtain regularly on a nationwide basis.